kanso/bootstrap/README.md

 ## Install

-Add to your project's kanso.json dependencies setting:
+Add to your project's kanso.json dependencies setting, here is the minimal
+case:

 ```
+"dependencies": {
+    "attachments": null,
+    "less-precompiler": null,
     "bootstrap": null
+}
 ```

 Run kanso install to install in your packages directory: